Major Study

 May be required of all majors in collaborative piano and chamber music: piano majors according to the results of a placement exam.

-KSMUSTJ 002: Sight-reading for Pianists II
+KSMUSTJ 142: Piano for non-majors II

 0 credits